anselmeM/anselmeM/README.md

         databases: ["mongo", "MySql", "sqlite"],
         misc: []
     },
-    architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
+    architecture: [ "Progressive web applications", "Single page applications"],
     currentProject: "I am currently leveling up my skills in Fullstack Deveopment.
     Also learning skills in sales and marketing in bring in more Leads for Kooleythemes.
-    The long term goals is to create movie streaming app using MERN Stack, during that time i'll be uploading what i learn on here.", Qoute of the Month : "Once you know what failure feels like, determination chases success."
+    The long term goals is to create movie streaming app using MERN Stack, during that time i'll be uploading what i learn along the way.", Qoute of the Month : "Once you know what failure feels like, determination chases success."
 };
 ```